 The Road to Recovery Needs Resident Voices!

 NOTE: We have concluded this consultation process and submitted data to the Toronto Office of Recovery and Rebuild.
+Read our Community Voices Pave the Road to Recovery report here.

 Since the start of the COVID-19 pandemic, the City of Toronto has received input on how best to respond, recover, and rebuild our city through outreach done by the Mayor’s Economic Support and Recovery Task Force and by the joint City and United Way Greater Toronto Community Coordination Plan.
 Residents, businesses, and nonprofit organizations have also voluntarily and proactively reached out to the Mayor’s Office, Councillors, and City divisions.